 Integrating the RC-1000 FPGA into the GRIM environment involved defining a hardware configuration for the FPGA that allows the FPGA to function as a communication endpoint.
 This hardware configuration must satisfy three design goals.
 First, it must be capable of managing the card's incoming and outgoing message queues for interactions with the communication library.
 In addition to injecting and ejecting messages, the FPGA configuration must be capable of parsing an incoming message to determine which hardware circuitry should be used to process the message.
 Second, the configuration must provide simple mechanisms that allow computational circuits to access the RC-1000's on-card SRAM that is not used for the message queues.
-This memory can be used to store application data sets in order to improve computational performance.
-Third, the FPGA configuration must allow multiple user-defined computational circuits to be loaded in the FPGA for use by applications.
+This memory can be used to store application data sets in order to improve computational circuits to be loaded in the FPGA for use by applications.
 These circuits are analogous to software-based active message function handlers found in other endpoints.